marcel-dehaan/fintime/README.md

-# Fintime
+# FinTime
-Fintime is a financial time series plotting library built on Matplotlib.
+FinTime is a financial time series plotting library built on Matplotlib.

 **Features include:**
 - Visual elements as standalone objects (Artists).